websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 You cannot create a Web Content Template programmatically using the REST API.
 ```

-Create a first Web Content Template including the Structure's `image` field,
+Create a Web Content Template including the Structure's `image` field:

 1. Open the Site menu (![Site menu](../../../images/icon-menu.png)) and go to *Content & Data* &rarr; *Web Content*.
 1. Select the *Templates* tab and click the *Add* button (![Add](../../../images/icon-add.png)).
-1. Type "Foo" as your Template name.
+1. Type _Foo_ as your Template name.
 1. From the Properties side panel, click the *Add* button (![Add](../../../images/icon-plus.png)) next to the Structure field.

    ![Click the Add button next to the Structure field to link your Template to the Structure.](./advanced-web-content-api/images/06.png)

-1. Select the Foo Web Content Structure from the [previous section](#create-the-structure-sample).
+1. Select the _Foo_ Web Content Structure from the [previous section](#create-the-structure-sample).
 1. Delete the default `<#-- -->` block comment included in the FreeMarker editor.
 1. On the sidebar, click *Elements* (![Elements](../../../images/icon-list-ul.png)).
 1. Under the Fields group, click the *Text*, *Image*, *Date*, and *Single Selection* fields to add them to your Template.
 Ensure that each field starts with a new line in the FreeMarker editor.